IBMIntegration/techjam/src/pages/acelabs/Lab_3/index.md

 - XML including SOAP
 - REST APIs using JSON

-You can model a wide variety of message formats so that they can be understood by IBM Integration Bus message flows.
+You can model a wide variety of message formats so that they can be understood by IBM App Connect Enterprise message flows.
 When the message format is known, the broker can parse an incoming message bit stream and convert it into a logical message tree for manipulation by a message flow.

 Some message formats are self-defining and can be parsed without reference to a model.
 However, most message formats are not self-defining, and a parser must have access to a predefined model that describes the message if it is to parse the message correctly.